 2021 TRAC Projects

-Nine projects from our transportation-planning area were submitted to TRAC during the 2021 application period, which was held from March 1-26, 2021.
+Nine projects from our transportation-planning area were submitted to TRAC during the 2021 application period.
 Known as “major new” projects, these transportation projects have a total project cost greater than $12 million and add capacity to the transportation system.
 The proposed projects are located in Delaware, Fairfield, Franklin, and Licking counties.

 - Alum Creek Drive Widening (Rickenbacker Area)